pystol/pystol-docs/docs/development_guide.md

 ### Adding a CR for Testing

+If you want to skip the CLI yo can inject the objects directly with:

 ```bash
 NEW_UUID=$(cat /dev/urandom | tr -dc 'a-z0-9' | fold -w 5 | head -n 1)
 cat <<EOF > pystolCr.yml